bdlm/log/README.md

 1. `msg`.
 The logging message passed to `{Info,Warn,Error,Fatal,Panic}` after the `AddFields` call.
 E.g. `Failed to send event.`
 1. `level`.
 The logging level.
 E.g. `info`.
 1. `caller`.
 The filename and line number where the event occurred.
+1. `host`.
+The value of the `HOSTNAME` environment variable, if any.

 ## Environments